 Or, in other words: “Look up, for your redemption draws nigh.”
 (Luke 21:28)

-The Lord had a tremendous plan for that generation–like the amazing plan He has for our generation (Matt 24:34).
+The Lord had a tremendous plan for that generation–just as He has an amazing plan for ours (Matt 24:34).
 He put those plans in place at the dawn of time (Gen 3:15).
 But the “lost sheep” of our Lord’s day didn’t know the details of that tremendous plan.
 And maybe many were too sick and weary and harried to care.
 Many followed Him around the countryside for pragmatic reasons—He was their only hope of healing.
 He gave them their fill of bread and fish (John 6:2, 26).

 The followers who just wanted their bellies filled fell away when the message got tougher, leaving only those who sought the “words of eternal life” (John 6:66-68).
-At the Last Supper, which was a Jewish Passover Seder meal, only Yeshua’s inner circle remained.
+At the Last Supper only Yeshua’s inner circle remained.
 And they stood on the eve of events that would rock the world.